ThomasHeb/4AxisFoamCutter/README.md

 ### How to start:
 Please refer to grbl documentation for parameter settings and first steps.
 A good point to start is to:
-- disable limit switches and homing cycle
+- disable limit switches and homing cycle (not required, if USE_LIMIT_SWITCHES is set to 0)
 - set the steps per mm for each axis
 - check the direction and adjust with "step port invert mask"
 - check travel distances and optimize
-- activate homing cycle and check directions and adjust with "homing dir invert mask"
+- activate homing cycle and check directions and adjust with "homing dir invert mask" (not required, if USE_LIMIT_SWITCHES is set to 0)
 - a good setting to start is feedrate 300 mm/min, hotwire 80% on 30V DC for 75 cm hotwire